 Advantages Of Filing For A Divorce In Texas First

 No two dissolution cases are the same.
 There is no set outcome for how the litigation process will unfold, especially in court.
-However, filing for divorce before your current partner may benefit your case in a few ways.
+However, filing for marital separation before your current partner may benefit your case in a few ways.

 You Choose The Location